Ying11231/Ying11231.github.io/_pages/about.md

 My research interest mainly includes machine learning and computer vision.
 Recently, I focus on Data-Efficient AI (learning with limited and imperfect data) and its applications for various fields, aiming to promote the efficiency and flexibility of AI algorithms in real world.

-> 📢📢📢 <font color=red>I am looking for a Ph.D. positions (2024 fall).</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:dh.zhou@siat.ac.cn). 😊
+> 📢📢📢 <font color=red>I am looking for a Ph.D. position (2024 Fall).</font> If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:dh.zhou@siat.ac.cn). 😊

 # 🔥 News
-- *2023.03*: 🎉🎉 Our paper is selected as a CVPR Highlight (10% of accepted papers, 2.5% of submissions)!
+- *2023.03*: 🎉🎉 Our paper is selected as a CVPR Highlight (Top 2.5% of 9155 submissions)!
 - *2023.02*: 🎉🎉 One paper is accepted by CVPR 2023!
 - *2022.07*: I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern, and will delicate myself to exploring efficient model architectures. 🔬
 - *2022.07*: 🎉🎉 One paper is accepted by ECCV 2022!